 And it might be a good time and spot for a quick lunch.
 Here are some suggestions for places to eat in Old Town Bucharest:

-- Taverna Covaci– traditional Romanian restaurant in the middle of Old Town.
+- Taverna Covaci– a traditional Romanian restaurant in the middle of Old Town.

 - Bodega La Mahala – a quaint restaurant at the end of the narrow alley.

-- Lacrimi și Sfinți – cute restaurant with funny names for each dish.
+- Lacrimi și Sfinți – a cute restaurant with funny names for each dish.

 - Scovergaria Micai – try savoury or sweet scovergă and crepes in this local cafe.

-Next, walk up Calea Victoriei, a major avenue in Bucharest.
+Next, walk up Calea Victoriei, a central avenue in Bucharest.
 The long road has a few attractions and will lead you to Piata Romana, a pedestrian-friendly area with a great vibe.

 Here are some things to look for: